codepress/admin-columns/readme.txt

 == Installation ==

 1. Upload codepress-admin-columns to the /wp-content/plugins/ directory
-2. Activate Codepress Admin Columns through the 'Plugins' menu in WordPress
+2. Activate Admin Columns through the 'Plugins' menu in WordPress
-3. Configure the plugin by going to the Admin Column settings that appears under the Settings menu.
+3. Configure the plugin by going to the Admin Columns settings that appears under the Settings menu.

 == Frequently Asked Questions ==